OpenScienceLabs/osl-translations/README.md

 <!-- -->
 Note: To complete the team, we need to find and join one more person.
 Should be:

-- A linguist or with knowledge of Spanish who is also fluent in English.
+- A translation reviewer with knowledge of Spanish who is also fluent in English.

 ## Please list the name and email address of a project leader(s) who has approved this proposal.